jheel05/Ayurya-by-jheel/README.md

 ## Problem Statement
 Women experience unique health issues and conditions, like Polycystic Ovarian Disease(PCOD), Polycystic Ovarian Syndrome (PCOS), Breast Cancer, uterine fibroids, and Depression & Anxiety.
     “810 Women approximately, die everyday from preventable causes
-             that remain undiagnosed"
+             that remain undiagnosed",
-    "311 000 Women died in 2018 from cervical cancer”
+    "311 000 Women died in 2018 from cervical cancer”,
-    “No access to menstrual hygiene is the fifth biggest killer of women in the world ”-India Today
+    “No access to menstrual hygiene is the fifth biggest killer of women in the world ”-India Today.
 Many times women’s health conditions go undiagnosed and most drug trials do not include female test subjects.
 Depression and anxiety exhibit more frequently among female patients.
 She also neglects her fitness.
 Most women neglect or feel hesitant to visit Gynecologist and this reluctance results in hazardous results.